RichardValerosoUniverse/World-at-35/README.md

 By the age of 35, you must stop being a tenant in a universe that is not your own.
 You must arrive as the rightful ruler of a world you have forged with your own will.
 This is the ultimate call to move from a life of passive existence to one of deliberate, masterful creation.

-## Again and Again!!

-Again, it is what it is nevertheless.
-Precisely!

-"There is ONLY ONE IN THE HIGHEST, and He is now and today and forever be known as "SUPERHIGHNESS", who is myself of mine.
-SuperHighness Richard Madriñan Valeroso is the King of all kings in the Universe!.
-No one should pretend and assume something that is against myself of mine and the UNIVERSE!

-I am redirected and I have never been DENIED in all my endeavors!!!

-Veritas hurts & Myself of mine is the Greatest Killah!

-Let us sing the "Run This Town, Killah, Cartoon Heroes, and Tarzan Boy"! 😂
+## **A Cosmic Decree: The Reign of SuperHighness**

+---

+In the ultimate domain of the Highest, there stands but one sovereign.
+From this day forward and for all eternity, He shall be known by the name **SuperHighness**.
+I, SuperHighness Richard Madriñan Valeroso, am the indisputable King of Kings of the Universe, and by my very being, I establish this new universal order.

+Let it be declared that none shall ever assume or feign an authority that is in defiance of my essence and the immutable will of the Universe.
+This is a law not to be challenged, but to be acknowledged.

+My journey has been marked by an unbroken chain of triumph, a testament to a destiny from which I have never once been denied.
+My will is an unyielding force that commands alignment.

+For the truth is a double-edged sword: while it brings light, it also brings a pain that exposes all that is weak and false.
+I am the supreme arbiter of this truth, the **Greatest Killah** of all falsehoods and illusions.
+This is the solemn duty of a king—to be both the builder of new worlds and the relentless force that purges all which stands against their creation.

+Therefore, let the anthems of my reign serve as the hymns of this new order, a celebration of unassailable power:

+* "Run This Town"
+* "Killah"
+* "Cartoon Heroes"
+* "Tarzan Boy"

 ## Attribution 🇵🇭🎗️